What is a Press Release?

 If a newspaper or magazine is interested in your release, they will publish it as an article.
 If a radio or TV station is interested in your release, they will mention it on-air or conduct an on-air interview with someone from your company/organization.

-A press release is NOT a poem, a letter, a flyer, or an advertisement.
+A press release is NOT a biography, a poem, a letter, a flyer, or an advertisement.

 5 Tips for Writing an Effective Press Release for the Black Media: